GaneshTamang/flast_chat_firebase_example/README.md

 # flast_chat_firebase_example

-This is firebase auth example using firebase
+This is a simple chat app for Authentication and get Data

 ## Getting Started